 If you are suffering from End Stage Renal Disease, and you are unable to work because of the disease, you may qualify for Social Security disability benefits.
 The SSA has two types of disability benefit programs for those with debilitating conditions, like End Stage Renal Disease, that make it too hard to keep a stable job.

 The latest United States Renal Data System found that Medicare spent over $500 billon on kidney disease, making it one of the most expensive disorders.
 On just ESRD, Medicare spends $32 billion annually, along with an estimated additional $15 billion for non-Medicare patients.

 Because ESRD puts a whole organ out of commission, the treatments are very costly.
 Most of the costs (about 20 billion) are from inpatient and outpatient medical care.
 Individuals waiting for a kidney transplant, must undergo dialysis.
 The National Kidney Foundation found that dialysis costs $83,000 each year for the average patient.
 When a kidney becomes available, the transplant will cost over $30,000.

 Because the condition requires so much time at the hospital, ESRD is a leading cause of lost productivity.
 Dialysis requires three days a week for about four hours, which puts a toll on those trying to work, both on their physical abilities and available time.

 Medically Qualifying for Benefits with the Blue Book

+The Blue Book is the SSA’s official list of qualifying disabilities.
 The SSA evaluates every application with the Blue Book to determine whether or not the applicant meets the medical disability requirements.
-The Blue Book is the SSA’s official list of qualifying disabilities.
 If you meet or equal a listing, you may automatically be approved for benefits.

 ESRD can be found under multiple entries for CKD in section 6.00—Genitourinary Disorders.